 The FoI Act (Vic) covers Victorian Government departments, local councils and prescribed authorities, such as Victoria Police (see section 5 for the definition of “prescribed authority”).
-Additional bodies are brought under the Act by the Freedom of Information Regulations 2009 (Vic).
+Additional bodies are brought under the Act by the Freedom of Information Regulations 2009 (Vic) (see sch 1).
 The Act and Regulations can be downloaded from the Freedom of Information Commissioner’s website (www.foicommissioner.vic.gov.au).

-The freedom of information website (www.foi.vic.gov.au) contains the names and contact details of many of the agencies that are subject to the FoI Act (Vic).
+The Freedom of Information Commissioner’s website (www.foicommissioner.vic.gov.au) also contains a search function to find the names and contact details of many of the agencies that are subject to the FoI Act (Vic).

 In the FoI Act (Vic):

-•the right to access information is conferred by section 13 – exempt documents are outlined in sections 28–38A;
+•the right to access a document of an agency and an official document of a minister (other than an exempt document) is conferred by section 13 – exempt documents are outlined in part IV (ss 28–38A);

 •the right to amend personal records is conferred in part V (ss 39–49);